 Q How does the PoolMate work?

-A The PoolMate contains state of the art motion sensors that detect the motion of your arm.
+The PoolMate contains state of the art motion sensors that detect the motion of your arm.
 Our unique software algorithms and digital signal processing techniques analyse the data and extract lap, stroke, distance, speed and calorie information automatically.

 Q Do I need to press a button at the end of each lap like other lap counters?

-A No, The PoolMate is fully automatic and will sense when you start a new lap without you having to do anything.
+No, The PoolMate is fully automatic and will sense when you start a new lap without you having to do anything.
 Just press the start button and begin your swim.

 Q Why do I need to enter my weight?